B.S. in Physical Education with Exercise Science emphasis

 After the current Fall Semester review, the student’s overall GPA must be 2.75 or higher.
-If the overall GPA is 2.65-2.74 at the end of the Fall Semester review, it is the student's responsibility to submit a letter of explanation outlining the reason(s) for the deficiency.
-This letter must be received by the Admissions Coordinator for the College of Education no later than January 10.
-Any applications with an overall GPA below a 2.65 at the end of the Fall Semester review will not be considered.
+Any applications with an overall GPA below a 2.75 at the end of the Fall Semester review will not be considered.

 All admission criteria, requirements, forms, and pertinent information are outlined below.